 You may continue to take your routine medications during your colonoscopy preparation.
 However, if you are taking blood thinners like Eliquis®, Warfarin, Xarelto®, Plavix, Coumadin®, Heparin, Pradaxa® or Iron, please make your nurse or doctor aware.
 If you are diabetic and take pills or insulin, your doctor may give you exact instructions about how to take your medicines and how to prepare for your colonoscopy.

 It's important to talk with your doctor if you don't understand what to do with your medications.
 Never be afraid to ask questions.

 24 hours before your colonoscopy

-General guidelines advise you to have a light breakfast (cereal, grits, eggs) before 9am the day before your colonoscopy.
-After breakfast, follow a clear liquid diet throughout the day.
+General guidelines advise you follow a clear liquid diet throughout the day prior to your procedure.
 That means no red, orange or purple drinks and avoid milk or citrus drinks with pulp.

 You can eat honey, flavored gelatin (no red, purple or orange flavors), clear broth, popsicles and hard candy.
 You must NOT eat any solid foods the day before your colonoscopy.
 You may only have a clear liquid diet.